-The vision and goals are written in the present tense with the intent to place the reader in the future and paint the picture of what Masset will look and be like by 2040 in a successful and sustainable future.
+Our vision and goals for the future provide the compass for where we want to go as a community - the picture of what we want Masset to look and be like in the future.
+Together, the vision and goals provide a compass for discussions and dialogue about how best to move forward.
+They are written in the present tense with the intent to place the reader in the future and paint the picture of what Masset will look and be like by 2040 in a successful and sustainable future.

 Our Vision: Masset's unique location at the north end of Haida Gwaii, the vastness of the beaches and surrounding oceans, and the Haida culture, create vibrancy, energy and a sense of freedom that make it a special place for residents and visitors alike.
 Residents enjoy good quality of life with strong social connections and healthy lifestyles.
 The community is welcoming and beautiful, and new residents and small businesses have been attracted to Masset, while natural areas, beach access, green spaces and trees have been protected and even enhanced.
 The well-used trail system connects neighbourhoods to each other and to places beyond Masset, making it easy and enjoyable for people to walk and bike around.
-The community has the capacity and commitment to achieve its goals, and contributes to the wellbeing and sustainability of the island's environment, economy, and communities.
+The community has the capacity and commitment to achieve its goals, and contributes to the wellbeing and sustainability of the island's environment, economy, and communities.1